Li'l Abner (musical): Productions

 The Broadway production, directed and choreographed by Michael Kidd and orchestrated by Philip J. Lang, opened on November 15, 1956, at the St. James Theatre where it ran for 693 performances.
-The original Broadway cast starred Peter Palmer in the title role and Edie Adams (billed as Edith Adams) as Daisy Mae.
-The cast included Howard St. John as General Bullmoose, Stubby Kaye as Marryin' Sam, Tina Louise as Appassionata von Climax, Julie Newmar as Stupefyin' Jones, Al Nesor as Evil Eye Fleagle, Charlotte Rae as Mammy Yokum, Joe E. Marks as Pappy Yokum, Carmen Alvarez as Moonbeam McSwine, Ted Thurston as Senator Jack S. Phogbound, Bern Hoffman as Earthquake McGoon, and Tony Mordente as Lonesome Polecat.
 Alvin Colt designed the costumes, for which he was nominated for a Tony Award for Best Costume Design.
 The wardrobe is on display at the Costume World Broadway Collection in Pompano Beach, Florida.

 In 1998, Li'l Abner was presented in concert as part of the New York City Center's Encores! series.

 Goodspeed Musicals in East Haddam, Connecticut, presented the musical from April 21 to July 2, 2006.
 The production was updated to contemporary times and included references to Martha Stewart, Donald Trump, and Al Sharpton, among others, and the actor who played General Bullmoose was a Dick Cheney (at the time the U.S. vice president) look-alike.

 "Reprise!
 Broadway's Best" produced the musical in Los Angeles in February 2008.

 Film and television

 A film based on the stage musical was made by Paramount and released in 1959, with most of the Broadway cast reprising their roles.
 The film was shot to resemble a stage set, with the buildings and surroundings in two-dimensions, giving the sense of a "proscenium dividing audience and performer".

-A TV adaption was produced in 1971 starring Ray Young as Li'l Abner, Nancee Parkinson as Daisy Mae, and Billie Hayes, reprising her role as Mammy Yokum, which she had played in the 1959 film version.
+A TV adaptation was produced in 1971 starring Ray Young as Li'l Abner, Nancee Parkinson as Daisy Mae, Billy Bletcher as Pappy Yokum, Donald O'Connor as General Bullmoose and Billie Hayes, reprising her role as Mammy Yokum, which she had played in the 1959 film version.